 Charles knew that his tongue couldn’t keep pace with his thoughts, and that tormented him.
 Every day he felt the anguish of his enforced silence.
 He had no sense of humor; nothing ever made him laugh.
 His mind was so packed with fears and frustrations and goals that there was no room for laughter and no time to relax.
 He was all work.
 He had to learn, and learn quickly—a large chunk of his life had already slipped away.
 Everything he did had a frantic quality about it, as he tried desperately to make up for lost time.

 If I said, “Morning, Charles,” he’d stop whatever he was doing and, holding my eyes with an anxious gaze, say each word deliberately: “Gooood.
 Mor-ning.
 Gleeen.”
-Sometimes he put his hands near his chin and mouth to be sure he had everything properly positioned for the pronunciation of that word.
+Sometimes he put his hands near his chin and mouth to be sure he had everything properly positioned for making that sound.
 His lips and tongue would make slow, exaggerated movements.
 The words never came naturally; they required a series of steps that had to be performed consciously.
 Choppy and disjointed, they lurched out of his mouth syllable by syllable.
 His speech, like his writing and drawing, was directed exclusively at staff.

 One day he came up to me and pointed at my shirt—“da-ahk gwe-een”—then my jeans—“bwooo”—and my boots—“bwown”—before walking away abruptly.
 Later, during morning break, I sat down beside him.